Octopus tetricus: Reproduction and growth

 The reproductive cycle of females is tied to seasonal changes, similar to many other species.
 Females reach maturity around Australia's spring and summer seasons in order to mate and lay eggs.
 During the mating process the male O. tetricus passes spermatophores to the female in two different ways.
 The male either wraps his arms and web around the female's mantle or reaches his mating arm from a distance and inserts it into the female's mantle.
+The males third right arm is the specialised mating arm, and the sperm is moved down a groove on this arm which has a sucker-less tip.
 Spermatophores are released from the male's "terminal organ", moved by the male's oral suckers, and then the spermatophores are inserted into the female's oviduct.

-Octopus tetricus start out as eggs that are laid in large numbers in the octopuses nest.
+O. tetricus start out as eggs that are laid in large numbers in the octopus's nest, approximately 270,000 eggs per female.
 The eggs are normally glued to the rock or substrate at the top of the den created by the female octopus.
 The female usually lays her eggs over several nights in a string formation.
 The size and number of strings of eggs usually depends on how large the female is and can have between 60 and 200 egg strings.
 The female then guards the eggs until they hatch.
 Female O. tetricus have also been known to store viable spermatozoa for up to 114 days.
-The amount of time embryonic development takes varies with water temperature, and newly hatched O. tetricus larvae are about 2.5 mm long and 1.1mm wide.
+The amount of time embryonic development takes varies with water temperature, and newly hatched O. tetricus larvae are about 2.5 mm long and 1.1 mm wide, approximately the size of a grain of rice.
 These larvae go through a stage called the paralarval stage where they are considered planktonic, or free floating, organisms before they settle to the bottom and grow large enough to hunt for their food.
 This stage may last around 35–60 days.
 The females of O. tetricus have been known to cannibalise the males following mating.

 Temperature plays a key role in growth of this octopus species.
 With a good food supply, octopuses that reside in areas with a cooler water temperature tend to grow slower during the key growth phase and when they reach maturity they are generally larger than octopuses that are found in warmer water temperatures.

 Lifespan

-Adult O. tetricus is observed to have a relatively small body size and a lifespan of approximately 11 months.
-Female O. tetricus rarely eat or sleep during the protection of the nest and die shortly after the eggs hatch.
+Adult O. tetricus is observed to have a relatively small body size and a lifespan of approximately 11 months, although there is evidence that they can live up to 2 years.
+They have a very fast growth rate, reaching adult size after approximately 100 days.
+Female O. tetricus rarely eat or sleep during the protection of the nest, devoting all resources to nourishing its offspring, and die shortly after the eggs hatch.
 Females are found to mature at a slower rate and become larger than male O. tetricus.
+This is a semelparous species, meaning each female reproduces once in her lifetime.